renaissance-publishing/renaissance/src/chapters/14-travel.md

----
-title: "The Boring Part of Adventuring: Travel"
+# The Boring Part of Adventuring: Travel
----

 ## The Boring Part of an Adventure